 What it's about

-The contents of these files are in Adobe Acrobat Reader format.
+The contents of this file are in Adobe Acrobat format.
 If you do not have the Adobe Acrobat Reader you may download the reader to view or print this file.

 Recommended retail price $35.00 (including GST)